vasudevaraob/Practice-Projects/CoreJavaConcepts/README.md

 <h4>Iterating Statements</h4>

 	* for loop - when we know number of iteration
-	* While Loop - when we dont know aout number of iteration (chat windo, when user press exit   will do chating)
+	* While Loop - when we dont know aout number of iteration (chat window, when user press exit   will do chat)
 	* Do While - when we need to execute first statement go for condition
-	* for each Loop - Array will discuss on this
+	* for each Loop - Array will discuss on this for(int i:arr){}
 	* Nested Loop (Logical patterns)

 <h4>Transfer Statements</h4>